iter8-tools/docs/docs/getting-started/your-first-experiment.md

 # Your First Experiment

-Run your first [Iter8 experiment](concepts.md#design) by load testing a Kubernetes HTTP service and visualizing the experiment results with an Iter8 Grafana dashboard.
+Run your first [Iter8 experiment](concepts.md#design) by load testing a Kubernetes HTTP service and visualizing the performance metrics with an Iter8 Grafana dashboard.

 ![Load test HTTP](images/kubernetesusage.png)